Top facebook2xnew Top youtube2xnew Top instagram2xnew Top phone2xnew 01425483692 Top email2xnew Email us Top search2xnew Join Basket Login

 Start times

-In the PDF you will find your boat base start times.
-Your adjusted start time is available in the Race hut, your class captain or Robert M.
+Your start time is available in the Race hut, your class captain or Robert M.